hyperledger/besu-docs/docs/Reference/API-Methods.md

 ### eth_gasPrice

 Returns the current gas unit price, in wei.
-It is the hexadecimal equivalent of the price specified for the [`--min-gas-price`](CLI/CLI-Syntax.md#min-gas-price) command line option when the node was started or the default minimum gas price.
+It's the hexadecimal equivalent of the price specified for the [`--min-gas-price`](CLI/CLI-Syntax.md#min-gas-price) command line option when the node started, or the default minimum gas price.

 **Parameters**